+PERMITTEE: CITY OF HUNTSVILLE

+AREA OF COVERAGE: CORPORATE BOUNDARIES OF THE CITY OF HUNTSVILLE

+PERMIT NUMBER: ALS000005

-PERMITTEE: CITY OF TRUSSVILLE AREA OF COVERAGE: CORPORATE BOUNDARIES OF THE CITY OF TRUSSVILLE PERMIT NUMBER: ALS000015 RECEIVING WATERS: WATERBODIES WITHIN THE CORPORATE BOUNDARIES OF CITY OF TRUSSVILLE 33 U.S.C. §§1251-1378 (the "FW Alabama 1975, §§ 22-22-1 to 22-amended, Code of Alabama 1975, the provisions of the Federal Water Pollution Control Act, as amended (PCA"), the Alabama Water Pollution Control Act, as amended, Code o 22-14 (the "AWPCA"), the Alabama Environmental Management Act, as §§22-22A-1 to 22-22A-15, and rules and regulations adopted thereunder and conditions set forth in this permit, the Permittee is hereby authorized to eceiving waters.
+RECEIVING WATERS: WATERBODIES WITHIN THE CORPORATE BOUNDARIES OF THE CITY OF HUNTSVILLE

+33 U.S.C. §§1251-1378 (the "FW) Alabama 1975 , §§ 22-22-1 to 22 amended, Code of Alabama 1975 , the provisions of the Federal Water Pollution Control Act, as amended, PCA"), the Alabama Water Pollution Control Act, as amended, Code of 22-14 (the "AWPCA"), the Alabama Environmental Management Act, as §§22-22A-1 to 22-22A-15, and rules and regulations adopted thereunder, d conditions set forth in this permit, the Permittee is hereby authorized to receiving waters.

+ISSUANCE DATE:

+EFFECTIVE DATE:

 EXPIRATION DATE:

+Alabama Department of Environmental Management